This information will describe what hot flashes are, and help you find ways to manage them without using hormones.

 - As you breathe out, allow your body to relax and go limp—like a rag doll.

-Our Integrative Medicine Program offers many services that may help you manage hot flashes, such as acupuncture, meditation, and hypnosis.
+Memorial Sloan Kettering’s (MSK) Integrative Medicine department has many services that may help you manage hot flashes without using hormones, such as:

-If hot flashes are impacting your life and other methods don’t help, you may want to talk with your doctor about trying medication.
+If hot flashes are a problem for you and other methods haven’t helped, you should talk to your healthcare provider about trying medication.

-- Low doses of antidepressants, such as venlafaxine (Effexor®), paroxetine (Paxil®), or fluoxetine (Prozac®), citalopram (Celexa®), escitalopram (Lexapro®)
+- Antidepressants, such as venlafaxine (Effexor®), paroxetine (Paxil®), or fluoxetine (Prozac®), citalopram (Celexa®), escitalopram (Lexapro®)

 - Antiseizure medications, such as gabapentin (Neurontin®)